choria-io/website/docs/content/playbooks/tips/index.md

 weight = 499
 +++

+## Module Layout and Naming

+Generally the Playbooks behave as you would expect any modern Puppet function or data type.

+You place the Playbook `mymod::mybook` in `modules/mymod/plans/mybook.pp` and in there you need `plan mymod::mybook`.
+Naming of Playbooks are subject to the same naming rules as Puppet, for example you cannot have a `-` in the Playbook name.

+When running in this mode Puppet has a number of changes in behaviour for example strict variable checks are enabled by default and templates are disabled.
+I cannot find a list of these behaviour changes but it's something to be aware of.

 ## Interacting With Task Results

 When a task is run it returns an instance of `Choria::TaskResults` which contains one of more `Choria::TaskResult` for every node that was affected by the task.